 George Washington’s farm house in Virginia has a bird of peace as a decorative wind vane.
 Today, with state of the art weather forecasting from weather satellites and radar, weathervanes are considered a part of folk art of areas and their function seemingly obsolete, but still having old world charm.

 Fire Savage offers a wide variety and sizes of solid brass weathervanes.
-We are proud to be a Good Directions Authorized Dealer.

 Comments will be approved before showing up.